moj-analytical-services/OPG/README_LPA.md

 * NOTE: The dependencies tables:

 ## Assumed Potential Maximum Market
 For single age groups individuals aged 88 have the highest probability of purchasing an LPA.
-If we imagine theerfore that we could theoretically persuade every person aged 88 to purchase an LPA in any given year then the current  maximum level of demand amongts other age groups is assummed to be in proportion to LPAs as % of Population Totals (ie the same shape).
+If we imagine therfore that we could theoretically persuade every person aged 88 to purchase an LPA in any given year then the current maximum level of demand amongts other age groups is assummed to be in proportion to LPAs as % of Population Totals (ie the same shape).

 * ref: LPA MODEL / Assumed Potential Maximum Market